tdaron/kaporos.github.io/content/blog/2024-04-08-jujutsu-an-alternative-to-git.md

 There are some differences between Git and Jujutsu.
 One of the most significant ones, I believe, is that Jujutsu doesn't incorporate the concept of a "current branch" (though it does support branches).

+> A branch is just a pointer to a commit.

 In Git, when you make a commit, the branch you're currently on automatically updates to point to the new commit.

 However, with Jujutsu, making a commit doesn't affect any branches.
 Instead, you're always on what you could call an "anonymous branch," which essentially represents your current commit.